markrgrant/regression/README.md

 * replace the use of lists in the interface with vectors
 * replace the use of strings with text
 * verify appropriate compilation and runtime options are enabled and support optimal multi-core utilization.

-Notes:

-The parameters to pass to ghc during compilation and execution with a repa on a quad core system:
+For example, the parameters to pass to ghc during compilation and execution with Repa on a quad core system:
+    ```
     $ ghc -O2 --make -threaded -rtsopts source.hs
-$ ./repa "haskell.jpg" +RTS -N4
+    $ ./source <args> +RTS -N4
+    ```